If you are a citrus fan but live in a cold climate or have a small balcony or patio, then go for these dwarf Lemon Tree Varieties for Containers!

 Botanical Name: Citrus x meyeri

-The Meyer Lemon is the poster child of container lemon trees.
+The Meyer Lemon is the poster child of all the container lemon trees.
 It’s a sweet hybrid, less tart than traditional lemons, and has a lovely floral aroma.
 This variety is compact and loves living in a pot.

 Why Should You Grow It?